Skip to content

 When: October 2021

-How: Chief Marketing Officer, Udi Ledergor, explains the steps Gong took to achieve their new visual identity:
+How: Chief Marketing Officer Udi Ledergor explained the steps Gong took to achieve their new visual identity:

-“The new logo we chose was a celebration of people and it aligned perfectly with our persona.
-There were our brand drivers, built right into the mark itself,” he says.
+“The new logo we chose celebrated people and aligned perfectly with our persona.
+There were our brand drivers, built right into the mark itself.”

-“There was Celebration (a vibrant burst of energy), Conversation (the social bubble), Individuality (a unique G shape was conveyed in the mark).
-The burst was still there, only now it had morphed into a mere outline of its former self, one that represented us more emotionally than before.
+“There was Celebration (a vibrant burst of energy), Conversation (the social bubble), and Individuality (a unique G shape conveyed in the mark).
+The burst was still there, only now it had morphed into a mere outline of its former self, representing us more emotionally than before.”

-“And where photos of sales folks used to dominate the layout, now sat dramatic illustrations of everyday individuals who’ve been transformed into sales superstars through the thoughtful determination of a pen.
+“And where photos of sales folks used to dominate the layout, now sat dramatic illustrations of everyday individuals who’ve transformed into sales superstars through the thoughtful determination of a pen.”

-“They humanised the brand, with their disarming smiles and inspiring gazes.
-The choice of our new brand characters, as well as the style we chose for the illustrations, are also a nod at our deep commitment to diversity, equity, and inclusion.”
+“They humanised the brand with their disarming smiles and inspiring gazes.
+Our new brand characters and the style we chose for the illustrations also indicate our deep commitment to diversity, equity, and inclusion.”

 Go-to-market strategy FAQs

 Alignment between pod members happens when you hold them all accountable to pre-agreed lead generation KPIs.
-At the start of your GTM, the pod should come together to:
+At the start of your go-to-market, the pod should come together to:

-While market strategy is about senior stakeholders in sales, marketing, and product launching a new product/in a new market, the marketing strategy is about your whole business building a brand to achieve long-term competitive advantages.
+While market strategy concerns senior stakeholders in sales, marketing, and product launching a new product/in a new market, the marketing strategy is about your whole business building a brand to achieve long-term competitive advantages.
 In that sense, the market strategy is just one part of the marketing strategy.

 In practice, a SaaS marketing strategy includes broad things like: